A Cisco router’s architecture can be categorized into three operational planes:

 data-character-bits Size of characters being handled

-databits Set number of data bits per character
+databits Set number of data bits per

 disconnect-character Define the disconnect character